junxit/us-congress-bills-113/bill.md

 ---
 legis-num: H. CON.
 RES.
 41
-congress: 113th CONGRESS
+congress: One Hundred Thirteenth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber:
 ---

 # H. CON.
 RES.
 41